AlaaZorkane/dragonslayer-nats-geyser/README.md

 <img src="https://s3.alaa.computer/dragonslayer-github-banner.png" alt="guts holding a sword with engraved dragonslayer geyser plugin" width="600">

+> It was too big to be called a sword.
+Massive, thick, heavy, and far too rough.
+Indeed, it was a heap of raw iron.

 # Dragonslayer NATS Geyser Plugin

 **Dragonslayer** is a Solana Geyser plugin to stream account, slot, transaction, and block updates via the NATS messaging system.
 This plugin allows developers to subscribe to real-time Solana blockchain events and integrate them into their applications using the high-performance NATS protocol.